My Musical: "Guy Love"

 "Guy Love" was composed by Fordham and Perry.
 It was a late addition to the episode, brought on because, according to Bill Lawrence, "All the modern musicals like Jekyll & Hyde have these really overwrought love songs, so we really wanted to have one between J.D. and Turk."
 It was the hardest song for Fordham to write.
 She met with Perry for help with the lyrics, and he gave her the hook, "It's guy love, between two guys."
 The writing became easier, but she still wanted a reference to a tender moment between Turk and J.D.
-She emailed D'Abruzzo, who she knew to be a big fan of the show, "and, no exaggeration, five minutes later, she sent me a list of 30 [moments]", including Turk performing an appendectomy on J.D. in "My Day Off".
+She emailed D'Abruzzo, whom she knew to be a big fan of the show, "and, no exaggeration, five minutes later, she sent me a list of 30 [moments]", including Turk performing an appendectomy on J.D. in "My Day Off".
 At first, the song was meant to be a power ballad.

 "Guy Love" was the first of two music videos released by NBC on YouTube in advance of the episode's air date — the other being "Everything Comes Down To Poo".
 The videos have since been removed from YouTube.
 In addition, the night before "My Musical" aired, actors Zach Braff and Donald Faison appeared on Jimmy Kimmel Live! and after an interview with the host, Braff grabbed a hand held microphone that was hidden in his chair and the two began singing "Guy Love".
 The song also appeared in "My Road to Nowhere", as Turk's cell phone ring tone for Carla, and as an arranged incidental version in "My Words of Wisdom", and was played as background music while Turk and J.D. hugged in "My Comedy Show".
 The song was also used in the season 9 premiere "Our First Day of School."